couchbase/CouchbaseMock/README.md

         <td>The new CAS to use</td>
         <td>Optional.
 Number.
 If not specified, the existing CAS (if the key
             already exists) of each key entry in its respective storage partition will be used.
-Otherwise a new CAS is generated</td>
+Otherwise, a new CAS is generated</td>
     </tr>
     <tr>
         <td>Value</td>